YHWH, Lord, and God

-Different Bible translations used the terms “God” and “Lord” instead of God’s Hebrew name following the tradition of the Israelites in not pronouncing or spelling out God’s name out of reverence.
-So, when God’s Hebrew name “YHWH” is used in the Old Testament, English translations usually use “LORD.”
-So, when God’s Hebrew name “YHWH” is used in the Old Testament, English translations usually use “LORD.” it is not clear how God’s name should be spelled or pronounced.
+Different Bible translations used the terms “God” and “Lord” instead of God’s Hebrew name YHWH, which is also known as the Tetragrammaton.
+This is done following the tradition of the Israelites in not pronouncing or spelling out God’s name out of reverence.
+Because ancient Hebrew did not use vowels in its written form, it is not clear how God’s name should be spelled or pronounced.
 It could be Yahweh, or Jehovah, or Yehowah, or something else.

 In the New Testament, “God” is a translation of “theos,” the general Greek word for deity.
 And the use of the word, “Lord” is a translation of “kurios,” the general Greek word for a master.

 God’s Word transcends human language and affects people regardless of how they call Him or pronounce His name.
 David in Psalm 138:2 says, “You have magnified Your word above all You name.”
 Therefore, it is more important to know the character of God than to merely know His name.
 And to know God is to love Him (1 John 4:8) and to love Him is to obey His commands (John 14:15; 1 John 5:2).

 Check out our Bible Answers page for more information on a variety of topics.

 In His service,